EoinKanro/files-to-videos-converter/README.md

 **Example of converting files to videos:**
 ```
-java -jar -Xmx2048m -Xms2048m FilesToVideosConverter.jar -fti -itv -fp in -diip
+java -jar -Xmx2048m -Xms2048m FilesToVideosConverter.jar -ftv -fp in
 ```

-It transforms files from project-folder/in to videos and delete temp images in process
+It transforms files from project-folder/in to videos

 **Example of converting videos to files:**
 ```
-java -jar -Xmx2048m -Xms2048m FilesToVideosConverter.jar -vti -itf -vp resultVideos202303222343 -diip
+java -jar -Xmx2048m -Xms2048m FilesToVideosConverter.jar -vtf -vp resultVideos202303222343
 ```

-It transforms videos from project-folder/resultVideos202303222343 to files and delete temp images in process
+It transforms videos from project-folder/resultVideos202303222343 to files

 ### Be careful
 - Result names of videos have a pattern, it's necessary to save the names to decode videos back to files
 - It's slow, so I recommend to set threads amount (default 4) and encode several parted zip files in the same time.
-- While progress, it can take x14 space.
-One part for images and one for videos.
-If you use -diip flag converter will delete images after encoding / decoding

-### Future releases
-The main problem is speed.
-I've investigated that it's slow mostly because of IO operations like read bytes and write to files and because of FFmpeg.
-I've optimized all the processes by 2 - 3 times but I have no idea what I can do now.

-If you have any idea how I can improve it, please, let me know

 P.S.
 Please, read terms and conditions of video hosting before uploading.
 Don't brake the rules with this soft ;)